willogy-team/insights--tensorflow/part4/README.md

 exec(assignation)
 ```

 In this case, you can see that we carry out the assignation by string.
 This string is exactly the same as the case of one layer above.
 The only difference is we use string for assignation, which helps us to easily create a single attribute name for each convolutional layer.
-As a result, now we do not need to worry how many layers in the block.
+As a result, now we do not need to worry about how many layers are in the block.

 For catching up with the current flow, this is our code until now.